Verify data integrity of files copied in using Teracopy alternative replacement tool

 • Several more hidden nuggets designed to make your file-copy task easier.

-We will look on how to do this using Copywhiz first.
+Let’s take a look on how to achieve this using Copywhiz first:

 What is Copywhiz?